opensearch-project/project-website/_posts/2026-02-28-opensearch-agent-health.md

 **3. Solving the evaluation paradox: Real-time agent evaluation**.

-  Agent Health uses the _golden path_ trajectory comparison, in which an LLM judge scores agent actions against expected outcomes.
-You define what _good_ looks like for your agent (the expected steps, tool calls, and outcomes) and Agent Health measures _how well_ your agent performs against these criteria.
-Using your preferred LLM provider as your judge gives you flexibility to choose the evaluation model that fits your needs and budget.
+  Agent Health uses the _golden path_ trajectory comparison to evaluate agent performance.
+In this approach, you define the ideal sequence of steps, tool calls, and outcomes your agent should follow as the golden path.
+An LLM judge then scores your agent's actual behavior against that expected trajectory, flagging deviations that indicate errors or regressions.
+Agent Health measures how well your agent performs against these criteria, and using your preferred LLM provider as your judge gives you the flexibility to choose the evaluation model that fits your needs and budget.

 ### Built for developer workflows